Book a Demo with Gloroots

 3. Access to a Skilled Workforce

 India boasts a vast pool of highly skilled English-speaking professionals across various domains.
-India's technology industry (IT & BPM/outsourcing) is projected to reach $500 billion by 2030, doubling from current levels through AI, digital exports, and global demand.
+India's technology industry (IT and BPM/outsourcing) is projected to reach $500 billion by 2030, doubling from current levels through AI, digital exports, and global demand.

-Also, top tech companies often hire employees in India as they easily get access to experts from any domain.
+Top tech companies often hire employees in India as they easily get access to experts from any domain.

 4. Diverse Outsourcing Service Availability